Energetical self-organization of a few strongly interacting particles

-In this paper we study the quantum self-organization of interacting particles in two-dimensions(2D), modelled via minimal 2D Hubbard models containing a nearest-neighbor interaction between the particles and a second nearest-neighbor hopping.
-We demonstrate various states with unconventional properties formed via the clustering of the particles at various energies and fillings.
-In order to characterize the structural properties of these states we use the Euler characteristic of the network/graph grid structures formed by the particles as they self-organize at different energies.
+In this paper we study the quantum self-organization of interacting particles in two-dimensions(2D), modeled via minimal 2D Hubbard square lattice models, containing only a nearest-neighbor interaction between the particles and a second nearest-neighbor hopping.
+The model is motivated by our previous analysis of an 1D Hubbard chain with nearest-neighbor interaction and second nearest-neighbor hopping that gives rise to many-body states with topological properties, related to the fractional-Hall-effect (FQHE) \cite{fqhe1d}.
+We demonstrate that the 2D model gives rise to various many-body states with unconventional properties, formed via the clustering of the particles at various energies and fillings, for strong interaction strength.
+In order to characterize the structural properties of these states we use the Euler characteristic(number) of the network/graph grid structures formed by the particles as they self-organize at different energies and fillings.
 We find various ground and excited states whose Euler number takes integer values, persisting from the case when the hopping term is absent and the self-organization of the particles is fully determined by the interaction term only.
 We study the structural properties of these states for various fillings.